 - Shorts

-- Sturdy walking shoes that are closed-toed and have support
+- Sturdy walking shoes with cushion and support that do not expose toes or

 Equipment